mesbah-dev/DevFolio/README.md

 # DevFolio 🚀
 DevFolio is a modern, professional backend solution designed to help developers quickly create and manage a personal portfolio website.
 Built with ASP.NET Core 8 and following Clean Architecture, it ensures maintainable, scalable, and secure development.

-With DevFolio, you can manage your projects, skills, education, experiences, and social links through a RESTful API, all protected by JWT authentication for a single admin.
+With DevFolio, you can manage your projects, skills, education, experiences, and social links through a RESTful API, all protected by JWT authentication for admins.

 # 🌟 Key Highlights
 -  Admin Authentication — Secure login with JWT.
 Multiple admins can be created, all sharing the same admin role.